xhuseyin/notebook/english/words.md

 as soon as possible: used especially for asking someone to do something quickly

 I want those files on my desk asap.

+feasible

+verb

+possible to do easily or conveniently